azadbolour/boardgame/scala-server/README.md

 - Use persistent database.
 Currently using h2.

-- Server.
-Check gracefull rejection of plays after game has stopped.
+- Gracefull rejection of plays after game has stopped.

 - Change logging calls to debug and set up a run-debug to log at debug level.

-- Two clicks on start button e.g., start in rapid succession Should be disabled immediately.
-Play shoul dbe disabled while earlier play is in progress.
+- Play should be disabled while earlier play is in progress.

 - Implement validations everywhere.